Projectlethal0/Project-Lethal-Client/README.md

 Step 5: Run the "run.bat" file and press any button when a cmd appears

-And thats it

-If you do need help with it read the "Readme.txt" file
+# If you do need help with it read the "Readme.txt" file